Is It Better To Have An IRA Or A Roth IRA?

 - Income limits and eligibility requirements: Your eligibility to contribute to either a traditional IRA or Roth IRA depends on many factors such as income limits and participation in employer-sponsored retirement plans, although you might still be able to contribute by switching types.
 If one type is out due to income restrictions or other constraints, another one might work instead – see here for more info on switching.

 Estate Planning Considerations

-Roth IRAs make for effective estate planning tools as they don’t require minimum withdrawals over your lifetime and permit the account to grow tax-free; furthermore your beneficiaries will be able to be able to inherit the account tax-free as a significant source of tax-free income the account to draw down during their retirement years.
+Roth IRAs make for effective estate planning tools as they don’t require minimum withdrawals over your life, and allow the account to grow tax-free.
+Additionally the beneficiaries of your estate will inherit it tax free as a significant source of tax-free income for them to draw upon during their retirement years.

 Deciding between a traditional or Roth IRA depends entirely upon your unique financial situation, retirement goals and tax expectations.
 Both types offer excellent tax breaks while helping build an emergency nest egg – by carefully considering all the factors outlined here and consulting a financial professional, you can make an informed decision as to which is the most suitable IRA option for you.

 Ready to include gold in your retirement savings portfolio?